JuliaDataScience/JuliaDataScience/contents/dataframes.md

 using DataFrames
 ```

-With `DataFrames.jl`, we can define a `DataFrame` type to hold our tabular data:
+With `DataFrames.jl`, we can define a `DataFrame` to hold our tabular data:

 ```jl
 sco("""